Start » Colombia » How to Explore the Tayrona National Park in Colombia

 With its dreamy beaches the Tayrona National Park is one of the most beautiful destinations in Colombia.
-In this guide I tell you my personal tips in order to explore the Tayrona National Park beaches in the best way possible (Last update: May'2023).
+During my time Backpacking in Colombia I have stayed about one week inside this national park along the Caribbean Coast.
+In this guide I tell you my personal tips in order to explore the Tayrona National Park in the best way possible (Last update: 2025).

 If you ask Colombians about the most impressive places to visit in their country, 99% of the time they will answer “El Parque Nacional Natural Tayrona”.
-The park's popularity is second to none resulting in high demand.
+The park's popularity is second to none resulting in high demand because of its diverse fauna, flora and picture perfect beaches.

 Therefore it is important to plan your stay well in order to avoid the crowds and still see the most beautiful corners of the park.
 In this post, I'll tell you how to do it.

-When planning a visit to the Tayrona National Park you should consider two things: the rush on public holidays / local holiday season as well as the seasonal weather differences.
+When planning a visit to the Tayrona National Park in Colombia you should consider four things: the rush on public holidays, the local holiday season, closure times of the park as well as the seasonal weather differences.
 I was exploring the park at the beginning of June.
-At that time we had good weather and little crowds, especially since our accommodation (in the park) allowed us to be on the beaches of the Tayrona National Park before the day visitors.
+At that time we had good weather and little crowds, especially since our accommodation within the limits of the park allowed us to be on the beaches of the Tayrona National Park before the day visitors.

-In terms of crowds you should definitely avoid the following periods: mid-December to mid-January, mid-June to mid-July, Easter and public holidays in general.
+In terms of crowds you should definitely avoid the peak season.
+The peak season lasts from mid-December to mid-January, mid-June to mid-July, Easter and on public holidays in general.
 In terms of weather, May, September and October are considered the worst months.
-This results in the months of March, April, the beginning of June, as well as the beginning of December and the end of January as the best travel time for your visit to the Tayrona National Park.
+This results in the months of March, April, the beginning of June, as well as the beginning of December and the end of January as the best time to visit the Tayrona National Park.
 Since the park is extremely popular with locals try to avoid the weekends in general.

-Please note: every year in February, June, October and November (2 weeks each) the entire park is temporarily closed, so you should look for an alternative for these periods (see below).
+• Each February, June, October and November (2 weeks each) the entire park is temporarily closed, so you should look for an alternative for these periods (see number 5 below).
 The closure of the park is intended to give the indigenous people and nature time to breathe.

 Use the following overview to plan your visit to the Tayrona National Park Beaches:

-With a longer stay in the park you can enjoy the most beautiful corners of the park before the day tourists and have enough time to explore the lesser-known spots.
-This way we used the first day to swim in “La Piscinita” and went on a small hike to the viewpoint of Playa Canaveral.
-The spots that are a little off Cabo San Juan are much less frequented and therefore more idyllic.
+With a longer stay in the park you can enjoy the most beautiful corners and the diversity of the flora and fauna before the day tourists.
+This way you have enough time to explore the lesser-known spots and enjoy some quiet time in the nature.
+We used the chance and started slow on the first day by swimming in the sea at “La Piscinita” and went on a small hike to the viewpoint of Playa Canaveral.
+The spots that are a little off from Cabo San Juan are much less frequented and therefore more idyllic.

 Since I'm more the visual type, I made my own map in which I marked the most important hiking trails and sights.
 The numbers on the map correspond to the sights and Tayrona National Park Beaches featured in the next section:

-Picture perfect beaches combined with jungle scenery is what draws most visitors to the park.
+Picture perfect beaches combined with a jungle scenery is what draws most visitors to the park.
 However, the reality is a little different: the beach of Cabo San Juan has now become the go-to Instagram hotspot in the country and triggered a real boom.
-As beautiful as this beach is the crowds here are reminiscent of tourist hotspots such as Barcelona or Rome.
+As beautiful as this beach is, the crowds here are reminiscent of tourist hotspots such as Barcelona or Rome.
+Not really ideal to enjoy the nature if you are surrounded by mass tourism.

 However, don't get me wrong: Tayrona National Park is incredibly impressive and the beaches are gorgeous.
 As in Europe you should concentrate on the spots located a bit off the beaten path.
-This way you will still find the idyllic beauty the Tayrona National Park is famous for.
-Make sure to treat nature and the locals with respect: keep your footprint as small as possible, observe the park rules and do your part to preserve this beautiful park.
+This way you will still find the idyllic natural beauty the Tayrona National Park is famous for.
+Make sure to treat nature and the locals with respect: keep your footprint as small as possible, observe the park rules and do your part to preserve this beautiful park with all its species.

 Please note: due to dangerous currents, swimming at most Tayrona National Park beaches is life-threatening and has claimed hundreds of lives.
-If you want to swim, please only do so in the areas explicitly designated for this!
+If you want to swim in the sea, please only do so in the areas explicitly designated for this!

 a) Playa Arrecifes

 This long beach is the first one you come across on your hike starting from the main entrance after about 1 hour.
 At the beginning of Arrecifes is also the first large, well-equipped campsite.
-As beautiful as this wide beach may be, swimming is prohibited here (besides currents there are crocodiles!).
+As beautiful as this wide beach may be, swimming in the sea is prohibited here.
+The same goes for the fresh water ponds as they are home to Caymans (close relatives of crocodiles).

 b) La Piscina (swimming allowed)